smguilia/overview-1/glossary/glossary.md

 {: #x2037763}

 A grouping of resources that can be validated or evaluated for security and compliance.
 See also [profile](/docs/overview?topic=overview-glossary#x2034950), [config rule](/docs/overview?topic=overview-glossary#x9963852).

+### secret
+{: #x2789492}

+A type of sensitive information, such as a password or an API key, that is used by an application to access a protected resource.
+See also [dynamic secret](/docs/overview?topic=overview-glossary#x9968958).

+### secret engine
+{: #x9968967}

+A component that enables a connection between a secrets management instance and another service.
+The connection grants authorization between the services and allows the secrets management instance to create time-based secrets for the target service on demand.
+See also [dynamic secret](/docs/overview?topic=overview-glossary##x9968958).

+### secret group
+{: #x9968962}

+The environment and constraints that contained secrets in an instance must adhere to.
+A user can be associated with a secret group to enable access and collaboration.

 ### Secure Shell (SSH)
 {: #x3574365}